2021–22 Northern Arizona Lumberjacks men's basketball team

 The 2021–22 Northern Arizona Lumberjacks men's basketball team represented Northern Arizona University in the 2021–22 NCAA Division I men's basketball season.
 The Lumberjacks were led by third-year head coach Shane Burcar, and played their home games at the Rolle Activity Center in Flagstaff, Arizona as members of the Big Sky Conference.
-They finished the season 9–23, 5–15 in Big Sky play to finish in a tie for last place.
+They finished the season 9–23, 5–15 in Big Sky play, to finish in a tie for tenth (last) place.
 As the No. 11 seed in the Big Sky tournament, they lost to Eastern Washington in the first round.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Lumberjacks finished the 2020–21 season 6–16 overall, 4–10 in Big Sky play to finish in a tie for 10th place.
+In a season limited due to the ongoing COVID-19 pandemic, the Lumberjacks finished the 2020–21 season 6–16 overall, 4–10 in Big Sky play, to finish in a tie for tenth place.
 In the Big Sky Conference tournament, they defeated Portland State in the first round before losing to Eastern Washington.